bhisaac/5eFP/5eFP-SRD.md

 ### Casting Time

-Most spells require you to discard your action to cast, but some spells discard your reaction, while others can only be cast at HQ or during downtime rounds.
+Most spells have a casting time of 1 action or 1 reaction, which requires you to discard your action or reaction to cast respectively.
+Some spells have an instantaneous casting time and do not require you to discard your action or reaction to cast the spell.

 #### Casting Multiple Spells During Your Turn